Column and Pad

 Concrete was poured.

-Concrete was allowed to dry and forms were removed.
+Concrete was given adequate time to dry and forms were removed.

 All column and pads were inspected.